-Exemption for Vehicles Used for Emergency Operations – Vehicles used solely for emergency operations are exempt from the performance requirements in sections 2449(d), 2449.1, and 2449.2 but still must be labeled and reported in accordance with sections 2449(f) and (g).
+Exemption for Vehicles Used for Emergency Operations – Vehicles used solely for emergency operations are exempt from the performance requirements in sections 2449(d), 2449.1, and 2449.2, but still must be labeled, reported, and meet the adding vehicle requirements in accordance with sections 2449(d)(6)(H), 2449(f), and 2449(g).
 Vehicles used solely for emergency operations need not be included when calculating fleet average indices or target rates, when determining fleet size, or when calculating the required hp for the BACT requirements in section 2449.1(b).

-Owners of vehicles brought into California for emergency operations that last longer than three months must report such entry to ARB and request an equipment identification number within three months of entering the State.
+Owners of vehicles brought into California for emergency operations that last longer than three months must report such entry to CARB and request an equipment identification number within three months of entering the State.
 Vehicles used solely for emergency operations and that stay in California for less than three months do not have to be labeled.
 For vehicles used both for emergency operations and for other purposes, hours of operation accrued when the vehicle is used for emergency operations do not need to be included when determining whether the vehicle meets the permanent or year-by-year low-use vehicle definition.

-Special Provisions for Snow Removal Vehicles – Dedicated snow removal vehicles are exempt from the performance requirements in sections 2449(d), 2449.1, and 2449.2 but still must be labeled and reported in accordance with sections 2449(f) and (g).
+Special Provisions for Snow Removal Vehicles – Dedicated snow removal vehicles are exempt from the performance requirements in sections 2449(d), 2449.1, and 2449.2, but still must be labeled , reported, and meet the adding vehicle requirements in accordance with sections 2449(d)(6)(H), 2449(f), and 2449(g).
 Dedicated snow removal vehicles need not be included when calculating fleet average indices or target rates, when determining fleet size, or when calculating the required hp for the BACT requirements in section 2449.1(b).
-Publicly owned vehicles used exclusively to support snow removal operations, but which do not meet the dedicated snow removal vehicle definition (such as a loader without a special snow removal attachment), are exempt from the performance requirements in sections 2449(d), 2449.1, and 2449.2(d) but still must be labeled and reported in accordance with sections 2449(f) and (g).
+Publicly owned vehicles used exclusively to support snow removal operations, but which do not meet the dedicated snow removal vehicle definition (such as a loader without a special snow removal attachment), are exempt from the performance requirements in sections 2449(d), 2449.1, and 2449.2, but still must be labeled , reported, and meet the adding vehicle requirements in accordance with sections 2449(d)(6)(H), 2449(f), and 2449(g).

 Use of Experimental Diesel Emission Control Strategies – If a fleet owner wishes to use an experimental, or non-verified, diesel emission control strategy, the owner must first obtain approval from the Executive Officer for a compliance extension.
 To obtain approval, the owner must demonstrate either that (A) a VDECS is not available or not feasible or not safe for their vehicle or application, or (B) that use of the non-verified strategy is needed to generate data to support verification of the strategy.
 The owner or operator shall keep documentation of this use in records as specified by the Executive Officer.
 The application must include emissions data and detailed control technology description demonstrating the experimental control achieves at least a Level 2 diesel PM emission reduction.
 If the application demonstrates that the strategy achieves at least 50 percent reductions in diesel PM, it may be treated like a Level 2 VDECS.
 If the application demonstrates that the strategy achieves at least 85 percent reductions in diesel PM, it may be treated like a Level 3 VDECS.
-If the application demonstrates that the strategy achieves a NOx reduction over 15%, the NOx reduction may be counted.
+If the application demonstrates that the strategy achieves a NOx reduction over 15 percent, the NOx reduction may be counted.